 Some campsites in the UK allow you to make a fire so you can roast up some marshmallows or cook up some meat.
 Make sure you check the sites fire procedure as you could be endangering yourself and others by creating a fire on the campsite without permission.
-If campsites allow you to create a fire make sure you properly extinguish it so that it doesn’t burn anything whilst you sleep.
+If campsites allow you to create a fire make sure you properly extinguish it so that it doesn’t burn anything or anyone whilst you sleep.

 Equally, you should treat the site with respect as well.
 The owners put great care and effort into making their site as clean and friendly as possible so make sure it stays that way!